NHSDigital/rap-community-of-practice/development-approach/01_intro-to-git.md

 >If stuck at any point feel free to go through the video tutorials mentioned in the previous sections of this guide).

->If stuck on creating an access token watch [this], covers step 2.
+>If stuck on creating an access token watch [this](https://hscic365.sharepoint.com/:v:/s/RAPcommunityofpractice/EZ_3Ec0BIOpJhuvxyyeKWlcBc_5ZtCr6BRkOFanFEt7AfA?e=eTlXgK).

+*Disclaimer: the above video will not load for external users.*

 ## 1. Creating your local git repository folder